xthemadgenius/btcrec-cli/docs/INSTALL.md

 ----------

-### Windows GPU acceleration for Bitcoin Core or Litecoin-Qt ###
+### Windows GPU acceleration ###

-### Totally Untested for Python3, docco below obselete...
+For Bitcoin Core Password Recovery (Also works for derived forks)

- 1. Download the latest version of PyOpenCL for OpenCL 1.2 / Python 2.7, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>.
-For best compatibility, be sure to select a version for OpenCL 1.2 *and no later* (look for "cl12" in the file name, and also look for "27" to match Python 2.7).
+ 1. Download the latest version of PyOpenCL for OpenCL 1.2 and Python 3, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>.
+For best compatibility, be sure to select a version for OpenCL 1.2 *and no later* (look for "cl12" in the file name, and also look for the numbers to maych your python version (eg: "38" to match Python 3.8).

-    As of this writing, the 32-bit and 64-bit versions are named respectively:
+    As of this writing, the 32-bit and 64-bit versions, for OpenCL 1.2 and Python 3.8 are named respectively:

-        pyopencl‑2018.1.1+cl12‑cp27‑cp27m‑win32.whl
-        pyopencl‑2018.1.1+cl12‑cp27‑cp27m‑win_amd64.whl
+        pyopencl‑2020.1+cl12‑cp38‑cp38‑win_amd64.whl
+        pyopencl‑2020.1+cl12‑cp38‑cp38‑win32.whl

  2. Open a command prompt window, and type this to install PyOpenCL and its dependencies:

-        cd %USERPROFILE%\Downloads
-        C:\Python27\Scripts\pip install pyopencl‑2018.1.1+cl12‑cp27‑cp27m‑win_amd64.whl
+        `pip3 install pyopencl‑2020.1+cl21‑cp38‑cp38‑win_amd64.whl`

     Note that you may need to change either the directory (on the first line) or the filename (on the second) depending on the filename you downloaded and its location.